 Nico crawled over to Lita and took her hand in his own.
 He looked at Simon, the Monadic priest, who studied him then nodded.
 Out of the corner of his eye, Nico could see Francis’s grim acceptance.

 Ludwig Waltz now sat at the center of the empty road that Scorpio had once been standing in and ran his fingers along the conjured rifle resting on his lap.
-It had been some time since he’d held one of these, but he still remembered the weight and feel.
+The first time he he’d held one of these in years was back of the dome, but he still had remembered the weight and feel.
+Still remembered it now.

 His mind was still wrapping around the conducting feat his brother was capable of.
 It was astonishing; and some of that old, bitter jealousy simmered in the pit of his stomach at the thought of it, despite the situation.
 It had boiled there when he’d caught sight of that Ariesian’s free-handed fire-conducting back on top of the train too.
 But as his wife always said, “Don’t be silly.
 You’re you.”
 He’d managed to call her earlier in between the dome and the shelter, and she’d agreed to lie low for a while.
 “This isn’t what I wanted,” she’d said.
 And he agreed.

 With a grimace, Ludwig suddenly thought of Gilbert.
 And then of Gilbert’s arm.
 Gilbert had always been a rowdy kid.
 Ludwig distinctly remembered thinking that he’d be a bad influence on Werner and Viktoria.
 Oh, how wrong he was.
 If somehow Gilbert came out of this with his reputation intact, the man would probably be given a medal, some marks, and be shoved aside and forgotten.
 Just like they all were.
 Just like how they would do to all future soldiers in service.
 Care and reverence only mattered when someone was poster child material after serving—

 “I know what your plan is.”